joshua530/utils/README.md

-# Programming scripts and notes
+# Programming scripts, snippets and notes